Core

 for r in res: display(r)

-I’ll calculate this step by step using the available functions, following the order of operations (parentheses first, then multiplication/division from left to right).
+I’ll calculate this step by step, following the order of operations.

 🔧 simple_add({“a”: 10, “b”: 5})